SpaceDA/Softwarnews/README.md

 ## Purpose
 To serve as a one-stop-shop for the DoD software community to share articles and commentary.

+Registered users can view, post links, comment on posts, and vote on articles and posts.

+Un-registered users can only view content and comments.

 ## Quickstart
 -No registration/login is required to view articles and posts.
 -To submit an article/post, register under the register tab.